Les bienfaits de l'acide acétique

 • Natural sources: It is present in some foods, such as vinegar, which is an aqueous solution of acetic acid.

-• Industrial production: Acetic acid can be produced by acetic fermentation, a biological process involving acetic bacteria, or by chemical synthesis.
+• Industrial production: Acetic acid can be produced by acetic fermentation, a biological process involving acetic acid bacteria, or by chemical synthesis.

-• Chemical Reactions: As an acid, acetic acid reacts with bases to form salts, and it can also react with certain metals to form specific compounds.
+• Chemical reactions: As an acid, acetic acid reacts with bases to form salts, and it can also react with certain metals to form specific compounds.

 • Properties: Acetic acid is soluble in water, and its aqueous solution is known as vinegar.
 In high concentrations it can be corrosive.